suha-mokalla/quiz-gpt/README.md

 ## Usage

-To use the app or the command line tool, create a conda environment with the dependencies or install the dependencies using [poetry](https://python-poetry.org/docs/).
+To use the app or the command line tool, create a poetry environment with the dependencies or install the dependencies using [poetry](https://python-poetry.org/docs/).

 Clone the repo, install the dependencies by running the following commands: